 - Therefore, it creates a natural barrier against the spread of the infection between the supra and infracolic compartments.

 - On the posterior abdominal wall, it’s connected to the 2nd part of the duodenum, head, and body (lower margin) of the pancreas and anterior surface of the left kidney.

 - The contents of the transverse mesocolon are middle colic vessels, ascending branches of the left and right colic vessels, lymph nodes, lymphatics, and nerve plexuses embedded in the loose areolar tissue including varying amount of the fat.

-The proximal 2-third of transverse colon grows from the midgut and the distal 1-third from the hindgut.
+The proximal two-third of transverse colon grows from the midgut and the distal one-third from the hindgut.

-Differences Between The Right Two Third And Left 1-Third of The Transverse Colon
+Differences between The Right Two-Third and Left One-third of The Transverse Colon

 The descending colon is longer (25 cm), narrower, and more deeply found than the ascending colon.
 It goes from the left colic flexure to the very front of the left external iliac artery in the level of pelvic brim where it becomes continuous with the pelvic colon (sigmoid colon).

 It’s covered by the peritoneum on the front and sides which fixes it in the left paracolic gutter and iliac fossa.